 Charles L. Guy, Ph.D.

-Charles Guy is presently Professor of Plant Physiology and Biochemistry in the Department of Environmental Horticulture.
-He has been with the department since 1984, and was a founding member of the intercollege Plant Molecular & Cellular Biology PhD Program.
-He currently teaches BCH 5045 Graduate Survey of Biochemistry in the College of Agricultural and Life Sciences.
+Charles Guy is presently Professor Emeritus of Plant Physiology and Biochemistry in the Department of Environmental Horticulture.
+He was a professor with the department from 1984 to 2018, and was a founding member of the intercollege Plant Molecular & Cellular Biology PhD Program.
+He taught BCH 5045 Graduate Survey of Biochemistry in the College of Agricultural and Life Sciences for 22 years, and co-taught BOT 6532 Plant Biochemistry in the Plant and Molecular & Cellular Biology Program for 16 years.
 He was Chair-elect and Chair of the IFAS Faculty Assembly in 2009-2010 and 2010-2011 respectively.
 Dr. Guy was a teaching and research Fulbright Scholar from 2012-2013 at the Universidad de la Frontera in Temuco, Chile.
 His research specialty throughout his career has focused on plant responses to the environment, primarily temperature extremes.
-More recently, Dr. Guy has worked with the therapeutic horticulture program on the therapeutic benefits of people-plant interactions.
+Dr. Guy has authored and co-authored more than 100 research publications.
+More recently, Dr. Guy has worked with the therapeutic horticulture program at Wilmot Gardens and conducted research on the therapeutic benefits of people-plant interactions.
 He has served on the editorial boards of several plant biology journals.
-Dr. Guy currently serves on the Scientific and Technology Advisory Panel for the Center for the Advancement of Science in Space, the manager of the International Space Station National Laboratory, and on the Board of Directors for the Fulbright Association North Florida Chapter.
+Dr. Guy also served for three years on the Scientific and Technology Advisory Panel for the Center for the Advancement of Science in Space (CASIS), the manager of the International Space Station National Laboratory, and on the Board of Directors for the Fulbright Association North Florida Chapter.

 Tom V. Harris, MBA